Sunflower sea star: Conservation efforts

-Threats

-Sunflower sea stars are one of sea urchins' main predators.
-Sea stars control their population and help maintain the health of kelp forests.
-Due to the decrease in sea star population, sea urchin populations are exploding, which pose a threat to biodiversity, particularly in kelp forests.
 Sea star wasting disease spreads throughout the whole body.
 The limbs become affected and eventually fall off, ultimately causing death from degradation.
-Sea star wasting disease appears to be a Sea Star-associated Densovirus (SSaDV).
+Sea star wasting disease was thought to be caused by a Sea Star-associated Densovirus (SSaDV), though this hypothesis was refuted by later research.
 The disease creates behavioral changes and lesions.
-This disease is known to be more prevalent and harmful in wamer water.
+This disease is known to be more prevalent and harmful in warmer water.
 The warming waters in California, Washington, and Oregon have coincided with the increased risk of sea star wasting disease.

+Sunflower sea stars are one of sea urchins' main predators.
+Sea stars control their population and help maintain the health of kelp forests.
+Due to the decrease in sea star population, sea urchin populations are increasing and posing a threat to biodiversity, particularly in kelp forests.